 Explore the Religious Worlds of New York, and the Religious Lives of Your Diverse Neighbors

 The Religious Worlds institute is a project of the Interfaith Center of New York and Union Theological Seminary, with support from the National Endowment for the Humanities.
-It brings teachers from throughout the United States to New York City, where they work with leading scholars of religion, meet with a wide range of religious leaders, visit a number of houses of worship, conduct field research in a religiously diverse neighborhood, and develop their own religious diversity curriculum projects.
-Through this combination of classroom- and community-based education, the institute introduces teachers to American religious diversity, helps them distinguish between academic and devotional approaches to the study of religion, and gives them the pedagogic tools they need to teach about contemporary lived religion.
+In July of 2014, the institute will bring twenty-five teachers from throughout the United States to New York City, where they will work with leading scholars of religion, meet with diverse religious leaders, visit local houses of worship, conduct field research in a religiously diverse neighborhood, and develop their own religious diversity curriculum projects.
+This combination of classroom and community-based education will introduce teachers to American religious diversity, help them distinguish between academic and devotional approaches to the study of religion, and give them the pedagogic tools they need to teach about contemporary lived religion.

 We hope you'll apply to join us in July of 2014.
 Applications must be postmarked by March 4th.
 Don't miss this unique opportunity to explore the religious worlds of New York, and enrich your teaching on religious diversity!

 This website will tell you all about the 2014 summer institute, including a selection from the overwhelmingly positive participant evaluations of the 2012 summer institute.
 And in case you can't join us in New York this summer, the website also offers a wide range of resources for classroom teaching on American religious diversity.